ma5hudu/Work-Flow-System/README.md

    This will run your application.

-2. Fill in the form with your first name, last name, and date of birth, then click the save button.
+2. Fill in the form with your first name, last name, and date of birth.

 3. Upload the Excel file that contains the customer's income and expenses data, and then click the submit button.